heuralux/.github/profile/README.md

 ## What We Do

-We work alongside people who know their field inside and out and turn that expertise into computational tools that fit the way they actually work.
-You bring the deep knowledge of your business; we bring the modeling and engineering to make it useful.
+We work alongside people who know their field inside and out and turn that expertise into computational tools that accelerate, simplify, and empower the way they actually work.
+You bring the deep knowledge of your business; we bring the modeling and engineering to amplify it.
 Together we scope the right-sized tool — no more, and no less than the problem calls for.

 That might look like: